-Limited aggregative views require further specification to be applied to health care priority setting.
-An example is offered by the method used by Netherlands' Institute for Healthcare (ZiN, 2018, p.
-4) for judging whether treatments are cost-effective.
+Limited aggregative views require further specification to be applied to healthcare priority setting.
+An example is offered by the method used by the Netherlands' Institute for Healthcare (ZiN 2018, 4) for judging whether treatments are cost-effective.
 For individuals who suffer health burdens equal to or larger than 0.1 QALY per year, it employs a form of equity-weighted cost-effectiveness.
-Interventions that alleviate a burden of illness ranging from 0.1 to 0.4 QALY per year are judged cost-effective up to \leq 20,000 per QALY gained; those that alleviate a burden of between 0.4 and 0.7 QALY per year are judged cost-effective up to \leq 50,000 per QALY generated; and those that alleviate a burden of more than 0.7 QALY per year are judged cost-effective up to \leq 80,000 per QALY gained.
-In line with a form of limited aggregation, it regards an annual individual burden of less than 0.1 QALY as not generating a call on public resources which could instead be used for life-saving interventions.4
+Interventions that alleviate a burden of illness ranging from 0.1 to 0.4 QALY per year are judged cost-effective up to €20,000 per QALY gained, those that alleviate a burden of between 0.4 and 0.7 QALY per year are judged cost-effective up to €80,000 per QALY gained, those than 0.7 QALY per year are judged cost-effective up to €80,000 per QALY gained.
+In line with a form of limited aggregation, it regards an annual individual burden of less than 0.1 QALY as not generating a call on public resources which could instead be used for life-saving interventions.

-2. Previous Research on the Public's Judgements
+3. Previous Research on the Public's Judgments

 As mentioned in the Introduction, both the method of reflective equilibrium and considerations of legitimacy give us reason to consider people's moral preferences regarding resource allocation decisions, and to incorporate them into public decision-making if they are reasonable.
-To do so, we must be able to reliably elicit these preferences and establish whether they are based on rational judgements and morally acceptable views (Dolan et al., 2003, p.
-549).
+To do so, we must be able to reliably elicit these preferences and establish whether they are based on rational judgments and morally acceptable views (Dolan et al. 2003, 549).